jemmy512/book-notes/CS/computer-organization-and-design.md

 one case where forwarding cannot save the day is when an instruction tries to read a register following a load instruction that writes the same register.

 ![](../Images/CODHSI/4.7-hazard-load-load.png)
 * Since the dependence between the load and the following instruction (and) goes backward in time, this hazard cannot be solved by forwarding.
 Hence, this combination must result in a stall by the hazard detection unit.

+We need a hazard detection unit.
+It operates during the **ID stage** so that it can insert the stall between the load and its use.
 ```c++
 if (ID/EX.MemRead
     and ((ID/EX.RegisterRt = IF/ID.RegisterRs)